 Die Mannschaft arrived in Russia as defending world champions and semi-finalists in the last seven major tournaments, but, despite a qualifying campaign that saw them win all 10 of their games with just four goals conceded, were dumped out with only a solitary victory.

-But since then, Joachim Low, who will stand down after the Euros, has been overhauling his playing squad, with the likes of Jerome Boateng, Thomas Muller and Mats Hummels being jettisoned.
-Younger models, such as Serge Gnabry, Timo Werner and Kai Havertz, have taken more prominent roles in Germany’s squad alongside remaining veterans Toni Kroos, Ilkay Gundogan and Manuel Neuer, while Florian Neuhaus and Nadiem Amiri make up a pack of players looking to force their way into this summer’s plans.
+But since then, Joachim Low, who will stand down after the Euros, has been overhauling his playing squad, with the likes of Jerome Boateng being jettisoned.
+Younger models, such as Serge Gnabry, Timo Werner and Kai Havertz, have taken more prominent roles in Germany’s squad alongside veterans Toni Kroos, Ilkay Gundogan and Manuel Neuer, while Florian Neuhaus and Jamal Musiala have also forced their way into this summer’s plans.

 The best players Germany are bringing to Euro 2020: